ngrx/platform/MIGRATION.md

 ## @ngrx/core

-@ngrx/core is no longer needed, and can conflict with @ngrx/store.
+@ngrx/core is no longer needed and can conflict with @ngrx/store.
 You should remove it from your project.

 BEFORE: